Knowing how to build and iterate on a sales funnel is one of the most profitable concepts an entrepreneur can master.

-If you’ve been featured in a magazine or on a website, for example, you can add their logo for a little extra social proof:
+If you’ve been featured in a magazine or on a website, for example, you can add a press mentions bar for extra social proof:

-Even more effective is to feature a quote along with the logo, like Frank Body does here:
+Even more effective is to feature a quote along with the logo, like Our Place does.

 Here are a few places you can look for quotes to turn into social proof images:

 - Celebrity endorsements (remember that a “celebrity” could be anyone who is well-known in your niche; this doesn’t have to be an international movie star)